As fire burned a Beaufort Co. mansion, the owners couldn’t call for help. Here’s why

 Among the other listed features were an indoor pool and vast porches with sweeping views of the Beaufort River.
 The fire and plume of smoke was easily visible across the water to those in Pigeon Point and uptown Beaufort north of Boundary Street.

-The Guests added a west wing addition in 2013..
-Stephanie Guest estimated the couple had invested about $600,000 renovating the home throughout the eight years.
+The Guests added a west wing addition in 2013.
+Stephanie Guest estimated the couple had invested about $600,000 renovating the home throughout the eight years they owned it.

 The metal roof and masonry of the pool probably kept the fire from spreading to a three-bay garage and another outbuilding nearby, fire officials said.
 A hummingbird feeder hung in the doorway under what remained of the home, and a basketball rested in the grass nearby.